iammituraj/iammituraj/README.md

 👀 I’m into RTL Design, Embedded Software Development, GUI/CLI Software Development for OS, Scripts, Math, Physics and much more.

-🚩 Contributing to RISC-V open-source community in my blog and my CPU, [Pequeno](https://github.com/iammituraj/pequeno_riscv)
+🚩 Contributing to RISC-V community as an individual member at [riscv.org](https://riscv.org), and in my blogs with my RISC-V CPU, [Pequeno](https://github.com/iammituraj/pequeno_riscv)

 🎓 I believe knowledge is all about sharing, and learning is permanent.